 Dinner – Cracker Barrel on our way back home.

 Well I hope this guide helps to inspire you to visit the Shawnee National Forest in Illinois.
-It is filled with beauty all around from giant boulders, natural bridges, clear blue springs, and even miles and miles of hiking trails.
+Shawnee is filled with beauty all around from giant boulders, natural bridges, clear blue springs, and even miles and miles of hiking trails.
 While Garden of the Gods is the most visited, Shawnee definitely has a lot to offer and many landmarks to visit during your visit.